thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

-One disadvantage is that this approach provides less control: the caller can't specify or predict the exact address that is passed to the C++ function (because Swift can make copies of values or move them around in memory).
+One disadvantage is that this approach provides less control: the caller can't specify or predict the exact address that is passed to the C++ function (because Codira can make copies of values or move them around in memory).
 Most functions receiving `const T&` parameters should not care about the exact address, but some might.

 Another disadvantage of this approach is that it is safe in many cases in practice, but users can construct unsafe cases.
-Specifically, if the C++ code being called persists the reference that was passed by Swift beyond the duration of the function call, that reference can become invalid (because Swift code could pass an address of a temporary, implicitly materialized by the compiler).
+Specifically, if the C++ code being called persists the reference that was passed by Codira beyond the duration of the function call, that reference can become invalid (because Codira code could pass an address of a temporary, implicitly materialized by the compiler).
-The nature of unsafety is identical between option 1, option 2, and existing Swift/C interop, however, in option 2, where we import C++ references as Swift values, it is not visible to the Swift programmer that the function being called accepts an address.
+The nature of unsafety is identical between option 1, option 2, and existing Codira/C interop, however, in option 2, where we import C++ references as Codira values, it is not visible to the Codira programmer that the function being called accepts an address.

 ### Mapping overload sets